Caring for the elderly

 I am going to go off on a tangent for just a moment.
-Have any of you got any exposure to Bounce events?
+Have any of you got any exposure to Clay's Lawn & Snow?
 I've heard some terrific things about them and I'm trying to decide if I will go with them or not.
-They're an extraordinary party rental company in Toronto ON in Ontario.
+They're an impressive lawn installation service in Alberta.
 Anyway, let me know in the comments.
 Back to the article!

 There is a lot of questions to be considered when allowing your elderly parents to stay at home alone.
 If they can still get around and cook for themselves then yes allow them to continue to have their independence.
 As we will learn over time it is very difficult for parents to allow their children to be the caregivers.
 When they turn over that control then they feel like they lose a lot of who they are.

 When elderly adults live by themselves at home we will look at some safety concerns you may not even think about.
 Also we will look at the inside of the home for some safety concerns.

 At Home Caring For The Elderly with Front Door Safety.

 One big concern of mine with my mom was the fact that she would just open to door up to anyone, whether she knew them or not.
 Most of the times it would be at night time and she would not even look out the peep hole to see who it was.
 On many occassions I would stress to her that she should not open the door to anyone she did not know especially after dark.
 Look at how many older adults end up being robbed or even killed because they opened up the front door to someone they did not even know.
 People today will watch to see who comes and goes from elderly adults homes to see when the best time isto catch them unaware.
 Stress to your older adult parents never open up the door no matter what someone may tell them.
 Know who you are opening up the door too.